Nanomedicine is coming for you. In a good way.

 Repairing arterial walls – During organ transplants, the accidental damage of arteries requires difficult stitching which can lead to blood leaks and other complications.
 By dropping gold nanoshells along the wound, an infrared laser can then weld the seam together with high precision.

 Gene editing – Soon, we could employ nanobots to repair our chromosomes, switching individual genes on or off, and preventing or reversing inherited diseases like cystic fibrosis and Duchenne muscular dystrophy.
-This could accelerate or supplant current gene therapy and CRISPR applications.
+This could accelerate or supplant the developing gene therapy and CRISPR gene editing applications.

-Neuro-electronic interfaces – Early research is underway to build nano devices that control and detect nerve impulses via an external computer.
+Neuro-electronic interfaces – Research is underway to build nano devices that control and detect nerve impulses via an external computer.
 This will have considerable implications for nervous system disorders like ALS, as well as injuries and accidents that affect the nerves.

 What About The Immune Reaction?